hongweilibran/DALM/ReadME_dataset.md

 ## Description of the datasest
-Link to load the dataset: https://drive.google.com/drive/folders/1dgp5AVuzO9W-RlRtqOwHMXlX5bCX1zQ-?usp=sharing
+Link to load the dataset: https://drive.google.com/drive/folders/1dgp5AVuzO9W-RlRtqOwHMXlX5bCX1zQ-?usp=sharing.

 The structure of fold is:
+ -DALM_datasets \
- --data
+  --data \
- --label
+  --label \
-where folder named *data* contains 13 samples in our experiment and folder named *label* inlcudes the corresponding segmentation masks.
+where the  folder named *data* contains 13 samples in our experiment and the folder named *label* inlcudes the corresponding segmentation masks.